kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **5. Do you have experience working with REST APIs or making HTTP requests in JavaScript?
 Can you share an example?**

 When working with web applications, I tend to built the logic behind the scenes first.
-Create a structure that is time-efficient, storage-efficient, secured, and it should be reusable.
 Once that is done, I would create a boilerplate of the user interface, and create a function that will then fetch that data from the server, using REST APIs, and have it display in the interface.
-I would test if I could manage to use the CRUD operations in the application, then I would finish the application interface so it looks user-friendly, accessible, and responsive.
-Resulting to a smooth development of the application.
+I would test if I could manage to use the CRUD operations in the application.
+For example, in my RemindMe Web Application, I built a Authentication Page where it uses REST APIs to create a user in the registration page, Retrieve user data to ensure that the user exists in the login page.
+Lastly, delete and update user data in the profile page.

 **6. What's your approach to learning new technologies or frameworks quickly?**